Bills rookie QB apologizes for racially insensitive comment

 In saying he never meant to imply he was an elite white male, which he noted during the text conversation, Fromm added: “There’s no excuse for that word choice and sentiment.
 While it was poor, my heart is not.”

-Fromm, selected in the fifth round of the draft by Buffalo in April, said he also apologized to his teammates and coaches in a team meeting.
+Fromm, selected in the fifth round of the draft in April, said he also apologized to his teammates and coaches in a team meeting.

-The Bills have not responded to questions regarding the posts involving Fromm, or his apology.
+“He was wrong and he admitted it to us.
+We don’t condone what he said,” the Bills said in a released statement.
+“We will continue to work with Jake on the responsibilities of being a Buffalo Bill on and off the field.”

+Defensive coordinator Leslie Frazier, who is black, addressed Fromm’s comments and apology during his already scheduled Zoom call with reporters.
+He expects the Bills leadership group to reach out to the quarterback and hoped this can become a teachable moment.

 Fromm’s text conversation was captured in two screen shots and posted on an account with the name of @ashleymp20 shortly before 1 a.m.
 The exchange, which took place in March 2019, features four consecutive texts from Fromm, which begin with: “I thought we were talkin about lots of stuff.”